Skip to content

 Check WebSocket connection in DevTools:

-1. Open Chrome DevTools → Network tab
+1. Open Chrome DevTools, go to Network tab.

-2. Filter by “WS” (WebSocket)
+2. Filter by “WS” (WebSocket).

-3. You should see a WebSocket connection to ws://localhost:3000/ws
+3. You should see a WebSocket connection to ws://localhost:3000/ws.

-4. Click it → Messages tab: look for {"type":"ok"} messages after each rebuild
+4. Click it, then go to Messages tab: look for {"type":"ok"} messages after each rebuild.

 No WebSocket connection visible — the client script isn’t loaded.
 Check that entry doesn’t override Webpack’s default HMR client injection: